-BIO.
+Bio.
 251-252.
-PHYSIOLOGY-Four hours each semester Miss Dague
+Physiology-Four hours each semester Miss Dague

 Physiology is a study of the functioning of the various cells, tissues, and organs of the animal body.
 Laboratory work includes experiments involving living forms.
-Class, two hours a week; laboratory, four hours
+Class, two hours a week; laboratory, four hours a week.

-BIO.
+Bio.
 261. GENETICS-Five hours